kwk/hello-world-javascript-action/README.md

 ## Example usage

-uses: actions/hello-world-javascript-action@v1.1
+uses: kwk/hello-world-javascript-action@v1
 with:
-  who-to-greet: 'Mona the Octocat'
+  who-to-greet: 'Your Name'